Staphylococcus/brain-from-brane/docs/glossary.md

 A complex emergent property, particularly involving self-awareness and subjective experience (qualia), arising from advanced informational processing within certain agents.
 Its precise ontological nature and the mechanisms of its emergence from non-experiential physical patterns remain a subject of profound inquiry.

 ## Cultural Evolution
-The change in cultural elements (e.g., beliefs, practices, technologies) over time, often through processes analogous to biological evolution, such as variation, selection, and transmission.
+A form of [evolution](glossary.md#evolution) applied to cultural elements (e.g., beliefs, practices, technologies), describing their change over time, often through processes such as variation, selection, and [cultural transmission](glossary.md#cultural-transmission).

 ## Cultural Memetics
 The study of cultural information and its transmission from an evolutionary perspective, often using analogies to genetics (memes as units of cultural information).